Broken bones can happen after an accident like a fall, or by being hit by an object.

 - the injured part may look deformed – in severe breaks, the broken bone may be poking through the skin

-In addition, you may feel faint, dizzy or sick as a result of the shock of breaking a bone.
+You may also feel faint, dizzy or sick as a result of the shock of breaking a bone.

-If the break is small or it's just a crack, you may not feel much pain or even realise that you have broken a bone.
+If the break is small or it's just a crack, you may not feel much pain or even realise that you've broken a bone.

-Go to your nearest accident and emergency (A&E) department for a broken arm or leg.
+Go to your nearest A&E for a broken arm or leg.
 Call 999 for an ambulance if the injury to the leg seems severe or you're not able to get to A&E quickly.

-Very severe suspected breaks, such as a broken neck or back, should always be treated by calling 999.
+Always call 999 for very severe suspected breaks, such as a broken neck or back.

 The broken bone must be properly aligned and held in place, often with a plaster cast, so it heals in the correct position.

-If you don't receive the correct treatment, you could develop a serious infection or a permanent deformity.
-You may also develop long-term problems with your joints.
+If you do not receive the correct treatment, you could develop a serious infection or a permanent deformity.
+You may also have long-term problems with your joints.

-It's important not to eat or drink anything if you think you've broken a bone, as you may need a general anaesthetic (where you're asleep) to allow doctors to realign it.
+It's important not to eat or drink anything if you think you've broken a bone, as you may need a general anaesthetic to allow doctors to realign it.

-Older people and those who have osteoporosis should be particularly careful, as their bones are weaker and may break more easily.
+Older people and those with osteoporosis should be particularly careful, as their bones are weaker and may break more easily.